 Let’s call it a day for dismantling frequently voiced, erroneous notions regarding the cloud, but do let us know if there are any other cloud legends we might want to shine a light on.
 Next, we take a look at some of the most interesting and important cloud developments.

 Blog posts in the cloud series:

 If you would like to talk, or have questions and feedback, please get in touch.
-Send me an email at lcunha [at] to-increase.com, find me on LinkedIn, follow me on Twitter, or contact To-Increase.
+Get in touch with me or contact To-Increase.